saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-on-oci/README.md

 In the Policy Versioning field, select Keep Policy Current to keep it current with any future changes to the definitions of policy verbs and resources.
 To limit access according to the definitions that were current on a specific date, select Use Version Date and enter that date in the YYYY-MM-DD format.
 Add the following policy statements, one at a time.

-Remember to replace <compartment_name> with the name of the compartment you created earlier, MyPaaScompartment in this tutorial.
+Remember to replace <compartment_name> with the name of the compartment, you created earlier, MyPaaScompartment in this tutorial.

 `Allow service PSM to inspect vcns in compartment MyPaaScompartment`